TimmyTram/Search-Engine/README.md

 3. **Query Engine**
    Exposes a search API endpoint that handles user keyword queries and returns the most relevant web pages based on relevance scoring.

+4. **Client**
+   A React + Vite Frontend that simply displays a searchbar and the search results from the Search Engine

 ---

 ## 🚀 Getting Started